hugo-sid/hugo-blog-awesome/README.md

 </details>

 If you are trying to add an icon which is not listed above, you can modify `layouts\partials\svgs\svgs.html` to include your icon (SVG).
-Feel free to submit your icon by creating a pull request.
+You are encouraged to submit your icon by creating a pull request, so that other can benefit.

 ## Content